taw00/howto/howto-configure-firewalld-and-fail2ban-for-linux.md

-# Configure FirewallD and Fail2Ban for Linux
+# HowTo: Configure FirewallD and Fail2Ban for Linux

 Whenever you expose a server to the wilds of the internet, it becomes vulnerable to attack.
 If this is a webserver, ports 443 and 80 are open to attack.
 SSH?
 Of course you ssh in, that